Ben Hermans wins Tour of Oman Queen stage to all but secure overall victory - Cycling Weekly

 Ben Hermans (BMC Racing) won stage five of the Tour of Oman on Saturday to all but secure his first ever general classification victory.

-The Belgian, who also won stage two, led the race going into the Queen stage by five seconds from Rui Costa (UAE-Abu Dhabi), and he was able to extend his advantage by winning atop Green Mountain.
+The Belgian, who also won stage two, led the race going into the Queen stage by five seconds from Rui Costa (UAE-Abu Dhabi), and he was able to extend his advantage to more than 20 seconds by winning atop Green Mountain.

-Fabio Aru (Astana) rolled home in second place, with Costa rounding off the podium; it was third time the Portuguese former world champion has finished in the top-three during this year’s race.
+Fabio Aru (Astana) rolled home in second place, three seconds in arrears, with Costa rounding off the podium 11 second back; it was the third time the Portuguese former world champion has finished in the top-three during this year’s race.

 The penultimate stage of the race with a flat day tomorrow, it means that 30-year-old Hermans should have wrapped the general classification up, barring any disasters.